imagobea/hackerrank/data-structures/linked-lists/easy-insert-node-at-position/04-insert-node-at-position.md

 ### Samples input/output

 ```
-3   // List has 3 elements
+3   # The number of elements in the linked list
-16
+16  # the data values for each node
 13
 7
-1   // New elements data
+1   # The data of the node that is to be inserted
-2   // New elements position
+2   # and the position
 ```
 ```
 16 13 1 7